‘Sports Illustrated’s’ Curviest Model’ Hunter McGrady Stuns In Sleek Fall Outfit

 “I adore your confidence,” penned a fourth fan.

 Just three days earlier, Hunter switched up her look.
-She went makeup-free and wore a black hoodie and tank top for a more casual Instagram post, as seen here.
+She went makeup-free and wore a black hoodie jacket and tank top for a more casual Instagram post, as seen here.

-Hunter has become a favorite of fans of the annual sports publication dedicated to the female form as well as on Instagram for her outspoken stand on changing the world’s perception of beauty.
+Hunter has become a favorite of fans of the annual sports publication’s swimsuit issue.
+She’s also popular on social media for her outspoken stance on changing society’s views on beauty.
 Hunter has encouraged her followers to believe in themselves whatever their size.
-In a social media share seen here, she posted a photo from the most recent issue of the magazine and revealed that despite her own insecurities, she felt sure of herself and confident as she posed in a low-cut swimsuit top.
+In another social media share, seen here, she posted a photo from the most recent issue of the magazine and revealed that despite her own insecurities, she felt sure of herself and confident as she posed in a low-cut swimsuit top.